-The Director of Studies, Dr Marina De Vos, manages all aspects of the taught postgraduate programmes and has general oversight of the Department's postgraduate teaching activities.
+The Directors of Studies, Dr Marina De Vos and Dr Bhagyashree Patil, manage all aspects of the taught postgraduate programmes and has general oversight of the Department's postgraduate teaching activities.
 This includes the development of the curriculum and its delivery, quality management and enhancement, the operation of the assessment processes and student support.
 She is the person to contact if you need a coursework extension, or need to submit individual mitigating circumstances.